Arkansas Court of Appeals | Arkansas Democrat Gazette

 JUDGE ROBERT J. GLADWIN

-CV-22-387.
-Jeremy Wright v.
-Catrina Wright, from White County Circuit Court.
-Affirmed.
-Virden and Barrett, JJ., agree.
+CV-22-724.
+Gabriel London v.
+Jessica Sauerwin, from Garland County Circuit Court.
+Appeal dismissed.
+Thyer and Murphy, JJ., agree.

 JUDGE BART F. VIRDEN

-CR-23-122.
-Melvin Lamar Johnson v.
-State of Arkansas, from Crittenden County Circuit Court.
+CR-23-245.
+Hughey Brooks v.
+State of Arkansas, from Washington County Circuit Court.
+Affirmed; remanded to correct sentencing order.
+Harrison, C.J., and Barrett, J., agree.

+CV-20-748.
+Lyle D. Foster, as Personal Representative for the Estate of Ollie Hammett, Jr., Deceased; and for the Estate of Lucille Hammett, Deceased v.
+Simmons Bank f/k/a Simmons First National Bank, from Pulaski County Circuit Court, Seventeenth Division.
 Affirmed.
-Gladwin and Barrett, JJ., agree.
+Abramson and Thyer, JJ., agree.

-CV-23-41.
-Zachary M. Oxley v.
-Larry Ray Lumpkins, from Lonoke County Circuit Court.
-Remanded to settle and, if necessary, supplement the record.
-Gladwin and Barrett, JJ., agree.

-E-22-438.
-Ontaria Jackson v.
+E-22-463.
+Donna Higgins v.
 Director, Division of Workforce Services, from the Arkansas Board of Review.
-Remanded to supplement the record.
-Gladwin and Barrett, JJ., agree.
+Remanded.
+Harrison, C.J., and Barrett, J., agree.

 JUDGE KENNETH S. HIXSON